queer/amybot-shards/README.md

 ### Some thoughts on caching

+- **Redisson is not used anymore.** While unfortunate, this decision was made because Redisson was just like "lol what is serializing correctly :S" and decided to blow it up using the Jackson codec.
 - All guilds have their own object in the cache
 - All users have their own object in the cache
 - All members lists are a part of their respective guild objects, as a set of Member objects